schemaanalyst/schemaanalyst/README.md

 The source code is hosted in a [GitHub repository](https://github.com/schemaanalyst/schemaanalyst).
-To obtain SchemaAnalyst, simply clone this repository on your machine using the following command like `git clone git@github.com:schemaanalyst/schemaanalyst.git`.
-You may also use alternative approaches to clone the GitHub repository by using, for instance, a graphical interface to a Git client.
+To obtain SchemaAnalyst, simply clone this repository on your machine using a command like `git clone git@github.com:schemaanalyst/schemaanalyst.git`.
+You may also use alternative approaches to clone the GitHub repository by using, for instance, a graphical interface to a Git client or the GitHub CLI.

 ### Dependencies